Emergence of pseudogap from short-range spin-correlations in electron doped cuprates: Conclusions

-Our findings indicate that T* is a temperature crossover driven by spin-fluctuation-induced spectral broadening, which is associated with the weakening of the short-range AF correlations and incipient ($\pi$,$\pi$)-folding \cite{PARK_ARPES_SF_PRB2013,KyungPRL2004}.
-In addition, we note that at T$\approx$120\,K, which matches well with T* as extracted from transport and spectroscopic probes \cite{OpticalPG_NCCO,Matsui_ARPES_PRB2007,OnoseConductivity2004}, $\xi_{spin}$ is comparable to $\lambda_{\text{B}}$ [$\xi_{spin}$(T*)$\approx$10-15\,a and $\lambda_{\text{B}}$(T*)$\approx$15\,a, see Supplementary Materials].
-This suggests that the spin-fluctuation-induced spectral broadening can be discussed in terms of the loss of quasiparticle integrity, as proposed in Refs. \cite{NeutronNCCO_Nat2007,TremblayTheorySF}, even when only short-range AF correlations are present.
-Note that these results prove that even underlying orders with correlation lengths comparable to $\lambda_{\text{B}}$ can dramatically affect the topology of the Fermi surface and associated transport properties \cite{Shen_NCCO_arXiv,QuantumOscillationsNCCO,TailleferPRX2017,ReviewElecDoped,OpticalPG_NCCO,Matsui_ARPES_PRB2007,OnoseConductivity2004,Armitage_ARPES_PRL2001,Armitage_ARPES_PRL2002,Matsui_ARPES_PRL2005,PARK_ARPES_SF_PRB2013}. \\ In conclusion, we have performed a detailed TR-ARPES study at the hot-spot of the optimally-doped NCCO ($x$=0.15) electron-doped cuprate and demonstrated that the temperature dependence of the low-energy DOS is closely related to the spin-correlation length $\xi_{spin}$.
-In particular, we identified three different temperature regimes for the PG, moving from low to high temperature: i) for T$<$T$_{\xi}$, the PG spectral features do not change; ii) T$_{\xi}<$T$<$T*, in which the PG begins to fill alongside with the reduction of $\xi_{spin}$; iii) T$>$T*, where the PG is completely filled-up.
-Our results show that the frequently reported onset temperature T* does not represent a thermodynamic phase transition, \emph{i.e.} a sudden quenching of a well-defined order parameter; rather, T* is representative of an energy crossover driven by the shortening of the AF correlation length, manifest spectroscopically as a filling of the PG.
-This suggests that the energy scale associated with the PG survives for temperatures well above T* and bears a relation to the underlying Mott physics.
-Therefore, while the PG amplitude is mainly driven by local interactions, PG spectral features are washed out when the correlation length of spin-fluctuations is of the order of the quasiparticle de Broglie wavelength $\lambda_{\text{B}}$.
-In addition, we note that our momentum-resolved study demonstrates how short-range correlations may play a significant role in defining the Fermi surface topology in complex materials.
+In conclusion, we have reported the intimate relation between the partial suppression of the electronic spectral weight, a.k.a pseudogap, and the short-range magnetic correlations in electron-doped cuprates.
+In particular, by performing a detailed ultrafast angle-resolved photoemission study at the hot-spot of the optimally-doped NCCO electron-doped cuprate, we have demonstrated that the temperature dependence of the low-energy DOS is closely related to the spin-correlation length $\xi_{spin}$.
+We identified two different temperature regimes for the PG, moving from low to high temperature: i) T$<$T*, in which the PG begins to fill alongside with the reduction of $\xi_{spin}$; ii) T$>$T*, where the PG is completely filled-up.
+Our results show that the PG phenomenology in optimally-doped NCCO originates from short-range AF correlations, parametrized by $\xi_{spin}$(T), and T* is the temperature crossover above which the spin-fluctuation-induced spectral broadening overcomes substantially the PG amplitude $\Delta_{\text{PG}}$, manifest spectroscopically as a loss of quasiparticle integrity and subsequent filling of the PG.
+Therefore, the frequently reported onset temperature T* does not represent a thermodynamic phase transition, \emph{i.e.} a sudden quenching of a well-defined order parameter; rather, T* is solely driven by the weakening of the short-range AF correlations and incipient ($\pi$,$\pi$)-folding \cite{PARK_ARPES_SF_PRB2013,KyungPRL2004}.
+In addition, the filling -- not closure -- of the PG (see Fig.\,\ref{Fig1}e, Fig.\,\ref{Fig2}c, Fig.\,\ref{Fig3}c, and Supplementary Information) suggests that the energy scale associated with the PG survives for temperatures well above T* and bears a relation to the underlying Mott physics: while the PG amplitude is mainly driven by local interactions, PG spectral features are washed out by spin-fluctuations which suppress the quasiparticle integrity.
+Finally, we note that our transient momentum-resolved study demonstrates that even underlying orders with correlation lengths of about tens of unit cells may play a significant role in shaping the Fermi surface topology and associated transport properties of complex materials \cite{Shen_NCCO_arXiv,QuantumOscillationsNCCO,TailleferPRX2017,ReviewElecDoped,OpticalPG_NCCO,Matsui_ARPES_PRB2007,OnoseConductivity2004,Armitage_ARPES_PRL2001,Armitage_ARPES_PRL2002,Matsui_ARPES_PRL2005,PARK_ARPES_SF_PRB2013}.